A History of Support

 Students use EduPack software on their own PCs

-- Prof Rajesh Bhaskaran, Cornell University, USA, Sibley School of Mechanical and Aerospace Engineering “The enrollment license works well for us because it allows our students to run CES on their own computers while they are at Cornell.
+- Prof Rajesh Bhaskaran, Cornell University, USA, Sibley School of Mechanical and Aerospace Engineering “The enrollment license works well for us because it allows our students to run EduPack on their own computers while they are at Cornell.
 Anecdotal evidence suggests that students really appreciate having the software on their personal machines since this makes it convenient for them to access the software.”

 Home-based students use EduPack software on their own PCs

-- Professor Stephen Kampe, Virginia Polytechnic Institute, USA CES EduPack has been made available to home-based students, studying the Materials Selection and Design 2nd Year course.
+- Professor Stephen Kampe, Virginia Polytechnic Institute, USA EduPack has been made available to home-based students, studying the Materials Selection and Design 2nd Year course.
 Professor Kampe reports that students in locations from New Mexico to Florida each uses the EduPack software on their own PC to help develop an understanding of the relationships between materials properties and design, and to help them complete their course work.

 Ease-of-use and interactivity